Re-examining Low Rank adaptation for private LLM fine-tuning: Methodology

 If we can come up with such a denoising function, we hope to improve the sample efficiency of DP-SGD by making the noisy gradients more closely resemble the true (clipped) gradients.
-Having such a denoising function, we can change the DP-SGD algorithm as follows:
+Having such a denoising function, we can change the DP-SGD algorithm as in Algorithm~\ref{alg:dp_sgd_denoise}.
+We emphasize that the Improvement metric defined above is used solely for evaluation purposes and is never accessed by the algorithm; the denoising operates only on the already-privatized gradient, so the privacy guarantees of DP-SGD are fully preserved.

-We expect that if the improvement at each step \(t\) is consistently non negative, \(\mathrm{Improvement}(t) \geq 0\), then the denoising function is effectively aligning the noisy gradients with the true (clipped) gradients, leading to faster convergence of the DP-SGD algorithm.
-The following sections will detail the implementation of the denoising function which are mainly based on the results reviewed in Section~\ref{sec:matrix_denoising}.